uta-carpentries/SCW_fall2020_lessons/Lesson2_IntroToR.md

 is.integer(score)
 typeof(is.integer(score))
 ```
 The last expression is an example of a nested function.
 Nested functions are very common in R, but are very difficult to understand at first.
 You can always split nested function into a series of single function calls.
-Remember that the variable inside the most inner paranthesis is an argument(input)for the function that will be evaluated first.
+Remember that the variable inside the most inner parenthesis is an argument(input)for the function that will be evaluated first.
 In this case, function `is.integer(score)` is evaluated first.

 #### Piping in R
 **Chaining** means that you invoke multiple method calls.
 As each method returns an object, you can actually allow the calls to be chained together in a single statement, without needing variables to store the intermediate results.